robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 ## Research Aim

-This project aims [1] to share sate-of-the-art knowledge about NLP and [2] to create a medical corpus derived from clinical naratives ---medical case-studies--- through the use of data enigineering [DE] + data science [DS] techniques and standards such as The CRoss Industry Standard Process for Data Mining [CRISP-DM](https://www.datascience-pm.com/crisp-dm-2/).
+This project aims [1] to share pratical knowledge about how to apply NLP techniques and [2] to create a medical corpus derived from clinical naratives ---allied-healthcare medical case-studies--- through the use of data enigineering [DE](https://robfvdw.medium.com/a-generic-approach-to-data-driven-activities-d85ad558b5fa) + data science [DS](https://robfvdw.medium.com/a-generic-approach-to-data-driven-activities-d85ad558b5fa) techniques and standards such as The CRoss Industry Standard Process for Data Mining [CRISP-DM](https://www.datascience-pm.com/crisp-dm-2/).

 The endproduct should be in the form of a wel documented digital-protocol that can be readily employed by allied healthcare processionals to perform semantic and/or pragmatic NLP-techniques such as Named Entity Recognition (NER) and Relationship Extraction (RE) on dutch clinical narratives.

-That is, utimately making clinical data freely exchangeable between the various professionals within the bachelor IvG and other educational or research institutes of Rotterdam University of Applied Sciences [(RUAS)](https://www.rotterdamuas.com/collaboration/).
+That is, utimately making clinical data freely exchangeable between the various professionals within the bachelor [IVG](https://www.hogeschoolrotterdam.nl/samenwerking/instituten/instituut-voor-gezondheidszorg/contact/) and other educational or research institutes of Rotterdam University of Applied Sciences [(RUAS)](https://www.rotterdamuas.com/collaboration/).